web-native/docs/chtml/v1/html-partials/README.md

 </html>
 ```

 Composition takes place and the slots are replaced by the template's partials.
-The block is said to have *implemented* the template.
+The block is said to have *implemented* the `<template>`.

 ```html
 <html>